SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 And finally, we set a tag `role=<rolename>` to our load balancer.
 The `$ROLE` is the environment variable that we have in the Docker files.
-With the role, we will be able to make the difference between the `balancer` and the `backend` nodes.
+With the role, we will be able to differentiate between the `balancer` and the `backend` nodes.

 ```bash
 --tag role=$ROLE